 It is important to adjust your GPS and A/C controls before starting out.
 Furthermore, you should make sure all children are buckled into their seats, and all pets are safely stored in carriers.
 It is also a good idea to eat before or after your trip so you don’t have hold food or drinks while you drive.
 You should also turn your cell phone off and stay mentally focused on the road.

 Injured by a Negligent or Reckless Driver?
-The Morgan Law Group, P.A.
-Is Here to Help.
+The Morgan Law Group Is Here to Help.

-The Morgan Law Group, P.A. has more than 6 decades of collective legal experience.
+The Morgan Law Group has more than 6 decades of collective legal experience.
 We have represented hundreds of injured clients against negligent or reckless drivers.
 Whatever your situation, our Miami personal injury attorneys will gather evidence and tenaciously uphold justice from those responsible.